Isdavehill/Isdavehill/README.md

 # Hi!
 I'm Dave

 ## Front-end Developer
-I've been designing and developing web applications for over 21 years.
+I've been designing and developing web applications for over 22years.
 My core skills and knowledge consist of project requirements gathering, designing user-centred solutions and development using HTML, CSS and JavaScript.
 In recent years, I have also acquired experience of React, Svelte and Vue.

 I firmly believe in the power of collaboration, and I enjoy working with others to develop excellent solutions.
 I’m particularly keen to work on impactful projects.